 Peak Season Performance

 Remember that Christmas week when they process three months of revenue?
-The true test of any ecommerce platform isn’t how it performs on a Tuesday afternoon in March.
-It’s how it handles your biggest sales days.
+The real test of an ecommerce platform is not a Tuesday afternoon in March.
+It is your biggest sales days.

 - Zero performance degradation under load